Multi point analysis of coronal mass ejection flux ropes using combined data from Solar Orbiter, BepiColombo and Wind

 In this paper we attempt the novel approach of simultaneously fitting multiple magnetic field measurements from different spacecraft at different locations.
 So far the majority of multi point studies have only compared different single point fits from different spacecraft from the same underlying event \citep{Moestl_2012}.
-The results from our analysis will show if it is even possible to describe multiple observations using the global assumptions within our model and, if not, give a hint on its deficiencies.
-The comparison of the single point fits and multi point fits of the same event also allows for a sort of cross-validation which can further the understanding on the event and model.
+The results from our analysis will show if it is even possible to describe multiple observations using the global assumptions within our model and, if not, give a hint on its deficiencies. \textbf{The comparison of the single point fits and multi point fits of the same event also allows for a sort of cross-validation which can further the understanding on the underlying event and the used model}.

-Section \ref{sec:event} describes the two events that we will test our approach on.
-The first event, the April 19th ICME, represents very close by high-quality measurements for which we would expect our approach to have the highest chances of success.
-The second event, the May 28th ICME, presents a bigger challenge and was primarily chosen to test the limits of our methods.
+\textbf{Section \ref{sec:event} introduces the two events for which we will test our approach}.
+The first event, the April 19 ICME, represents three very close by high-quality measurements for which we would expect our approach to have the highest chances of success.
+The second event, the May 28 ICME, presents a bigger challenge and was primarily chosen to test the limits of our methods.
 In Section \ref{sec:model} we give a brief recap of the 3DCORE model from W21 and also describe the two changes that were made to update the model.
 Section \ref{sec:methods} describes the adapted ABC-SMC fitting algorithm that was used for fitting the multi point data.
 Section \ref{sec:results} shows the reconstructed magnetic field measurements for both events and the inferred model parameters from multiple spacecraft combinations.
 Finally, in Section \ref{sec:conclusion} we discuss the results and the conclusions we can draw.